e1cerebro/e1cerebro/README.md

 # Hi, I'm Chris 💻
 ___

-An amazing Software Engineer and web developer with over 4 years of experience and track record in web applications development, integration and service delivery.
+> I am an amazing Software Engineer and web developer with over 4 years of experience and track record in web applications development, integration and service delivery.
 Over the past 2 years in my current company, with my technical expertise in both the backend and frontend, I have increased revenue sales by delivering quality and robust products with an awesome user experience that always keep them coming back to us.
 I excel at team and individual projects as my achievements so far is as a result of being a great team player and also solely taking ownership of projects as excellence is my driving force.
 <!--
 **e1cerebro/e1cerebro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.